Friday, March 31, 2006 at 11:56 AM

 Many Americans convulsed in paroxysms of moral outrage on Tuesday when Florida prosecutors dropped all charges against sexy middle-school teacher Debra LaFave for perpetrating a series of sexual acts on one of her 14-year old students.
 But, as you may reasonably infer from the title of this article, I do not share their outrage.

 In fact, when this and similar cases first titillated national interest last summer, I wrote this article explaining why such outrage was unwarranted and delineating the jurisprudential principles and criteria that should decide these cases.
 I wrote in part that:

-“…as a legal matter, the age to trigger statutory rape should be lowered to reflect the prevailing sexual mores of today’s society.
-And, we should put this “crime” into context as follows: A teacher (male or female) having consensual sex with any student aged 14 or older should be fired and banned from teaching for life – but NO criminal charges should obtain.
-However, that teacher having sex with a student aged 13 or younger should be arrested and prosecuted on charges of statutory rape and related offenses….
+As a legal matter, the age to trigger statutory rape should be lowered to reflect the prevailing sexual mores of today’s society.
+We should put this ‘crime’ into context as follows: A teacher (male or female) having consensual sex with any student aged 14 or older should be fired and banned from teaching for life – but NO criminal charges should obtain.
+However, that teacher having sex with a student aged 13 or younger should be arrested and prosecuted on charges of statutory rape and related offenses…

 Clearly, with Tuesday’s ruling in this case, coupled with the plea deal (3 years house arrest plus 7 years probation) her lawyers negotiated for similar acts she perpetrated on this same boy in a different county, LaFave will, in fact suffer punishment in accordance with my instructive and prescient guidelines (including mandatory counseling, which LaFave credits with helping her to realize the wrongfulness on acting on her predatory impulses).